Electric eel: Electrophysiology

-Lifecycle
+Life cycle

 Electric eels reproduce during the dry season, from September to December.
 During this time, male-female pairs are seen in small pools left behind after water levels drop.
 The male makes a nest using his saliva and the female deposits around 1,200 eggs for fertilisation.
 Spawn hatch seven days later and mothers keep depositing eggs periodically throughout the breeding season, making them fractional spawners.
 When they reach 15 mm, the hatched larvae consume any leftover eggs, and after they reach 9 cm they begin to eat other foods.
 Electric eels are sexually dimorphic, males becoming reproductively active at 1.2 m in length and growing larger than females; females start to reproduce at a body length of around 70 cm.
 The adults provide prolonged parental care lasting four months.
 E. electricus and E. voltai, the two upland species which live in fast-flowing rivers, appear to make less use of parental care.
 The male provides protection for both the young and the nest.
 Captive specimens have sometimes lived for over 20 years.

 As the fish grow, they continually add more vertebrae to their spinal column.
 The main organ is the first electric organ to develop, followed by Sachs' organ and then Hunter's organ.
 All the electric organs are differentiated by the time the body reaches a length of 23 cm.
 Electric eels are able to produce electrical discharges when they are as small as 7 cm.